More than 100 million in the US are under air quality alerts as Canadian wildfires continue emitting dangerous smoke - KTVZ

 “Unhealthy for sensitive groups” typically includes the elderly, young children, those with certain chronic illnesses and outdoor workers.

-Elsewhere, New York Gov. Kathy Hochul announced Thursday that the statewide air quality health advisory will remain in effect through Friday, urging residents to take the necessary preventative measures -like masking- to stay safe outdoors.
+Elsewhere, New York Gov. Kathy Hochul announced Thursday that a statewide air quality health advisory will remain in effect through Friday, urging residents to take necessary preventative measures – like masking – to stay safe outdoors.

 “With ground-level smoke more visible and air quality continuing to reach unhealthy levels in many parts of the state, we encourage New Yorkers to take precautions to protect their health,” Hochul said.

 The western and central parts of New York along with the eastern Lake Ontario region are forecast to reach the “unhealthy” air quality threshold on Friday, the governor’s office said.
-Other areas in the state could likely see air that’s unhealthy for sensitive groups.
+Other areas in the state could see air rated in the less severe “unhealthy for sensitive groups” category.

 Canada Day fireworks in Montreal canceled

-In Canada, Ontario, Quebec and British Columbia had some of that nation’s worst air quality Thursday night, according to IQAir.
+Canada’s Ontario, Quebec and British Columbia provinces had some of that nation’s worst air quality Thursday night, according to IQAir.

 The impacts of the fires have prompted Canadian officials to cancel Canada Day fireworks in Montreal scheduled for Saturday, though other festivities are planned.